PerformanceEstimation/Performance-Estimation-Toolbox/README.txt

  Note that the approach of using semidefinite programming for obtaining worst-case guarantees was originally introduced in
  - Drori, Yoel, and Marc Teboulle.
 "Performance of first-order methods for smooth convex minimization: a novel approach."
 Mathematical Programming 145.1-2 (2014): 451-482.

+----- Acknowledgments

+In any case, the authors would like to thank Francois Gonze from UCLouvain and Yoel Drori from Google Inc. for their feedbacks on preliminary versions of the toolbox.